 Canon EF 50mm 1.2 is my all time favorite lens.
 The texture is so creamy and beautiful that I have this lens on my camera all the time.
 I bought it when I was doing a lot of portrait and wedding photography and this lens was great with details.

-The same applies to food photography where all of it is details.
+The same applies to food photography where it is all details.
 As with the full frame camera body this lens is very expensive.
 Fortunately Canon has more options for the 50mm lens.